ReesesSnickers/CtrlAltDelusion/README.md

 # CtrlAltDelusion

-This is not your adverage Discord bot.
+This is not your average Discord bot.
 Well actually, it is but that is besides the point.
 Add some flair to your channel with handlebar ai generated completions.
 Having a bad day but don't know how to complete it?
 Just add {{Value}} to your message and let CtrlAltDelusion pick it up from there.

 ## Environment Variables